-The winery offers a well-stocked shop plus self-guided tours of their old vineyard and wine museum.
+The winery offers a well-stocked shop with some of the best wines on the island plus self-guided tours of their old vineyard and wine museum.

 What I loved about visiting El Grifo was the ability to walk among the zocos, get up close to the vines and look down to the roots.

 Although I had read about how they are planted metres down into the soil, once I had peered down the hole, it really brought home the creativity and determination the original post-volcanic eruption wine-makers of Lanzarote must have had.